*Updates/Changes to the rules for the Spring 2022 season are in red font*

 11) Hitting a Runner’s neck or head with the ball is not allowed, except when the Runner is sliding.
 If this occurs, then the Runner is “Safe”.
 However, if the Runner intentionally uses the head or neck to block the ball, and is so called by the Umpire or Referee, the Runner is “Out”.

-12) Tagging Up: To “tag up” is a requirement for base runners to retouch or remain on their starting base until a fielder makes initial contact with the ball (i.e. tagging up is based on the touch, not catch).
+12) Tagging Up: To “tag up” is a requirement for base runners to retouch or remain on their starting base until a fielder secures the ball.
+It does not matter if multiple players make contact with the ball in the air, a tag up is required when the ball is caught/secured (i.e. tagging up is based on catching/securing the ball, not first contact).

 i.
 Runners are required to tag up when a ball that has not touched the ground is caught by a fielder, regardless if it is a catch within fair territory or a catch from a “live foul.”

-iii.
-If a fly ball is bobbled by a fielder, but then eventually caught by the same fielder, THE RUNNERS MAY TAG UPON FIRST TOUCH.
+ii.
+If a fly ball is bobbled by a fielder, but then eventually caught by the same fielder, runners must tag up once the ball is secured as a catch by the fielding player.

-vi.
-Tagging Up is NOT a forced situation (i.e. a force out).
+v.
+Failure to tag up is a forced out situation (i.e. a force out).

 13) A run counts when a runner touches home plate before the 3rd out is made, EXCEPT that no run counts when the 3rd out is made during a forced situation, or when the kicker is put out before touching 1st base.